kaapstorm/tedmagi_2024/src/1_purpose_first.rst

 incredible hardship, made tremendous personal sacrifice, in order to achieve a staggering outcome.

-I want to pick as an example, all the nations that fought in World War II, but I want to look at 1947 to 1952. `In Germany`_, the Allies, including Russia, were brutal after the war.
+I want to pick as an example all the nations that fought in World War II, but I want to look at 1947 to 1952. `In Germany`_, the Allies, including Russia, were brutal after the war.
 Widespread instances of rape, systematic forced labour, and expulsions on a massive scale that